CharlieQLe/gnome-extension-dotspaces/README.md

 ## How do I install?

+This can be installed from [extensions.gnome.org]() at the following link: [https://extensions.gnome.org/extension/5347/dotspaces/]()

-Tar packages and an extension page are not available yet.
-However, the source can be used by cloning this repository and running the install script like so:
+Tar packages are not available yet.

+The source can be used by cloning this repository and running the install script like so:

 ```
 git clone https://github.com/CharlieQLe/gnome-extension-dotspaces.git